github/docs/content/rest/guides/scripting-with-the-rest-api-and-net.md

 ### Authenticating with a {% data variables.product.pat_generic %}

 If you want to use the .NET REST API for personal use, you can create a {% data variables.product.pat_generic %}.
-For more information about creating a {% data variables.product.pat_generic %}, see {% data variables.product.company_short %}'s documentation.
+For more information about creating a {% data variables.product.pat_generic %}, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)."

-You can pass your {% data variables.product.pat_generic %} when you create an instance of the Octokit `GitHubClient`.
-In the following example, replace `YOUR-TOKEN` with your {% data variables.product.pat_generic %}.
+You can pass your {% data variables.product.pat_generic %} when you create an instance of `GitHubClient`.
+In the following example, replace `YOUR_TOKEN` with your {% data variables.product.pat_generic %}.

 ```csharp
 using System;